marianafreire/Backend_Skeleton/README.md

 # Backend_Skeleton
-A Python backend skeleton for learning purposes
+A Python backend skeleton for learning purposes.